membermatters/urdm6300/README.md

 # note that this is not blocking and needs to be called as often as possible to check for new card scans
 card_id = rfid_reader.read_card()
 ```

+You can also add this repo as a git sub module to your project to make keeping it up to date easier.

 # Licence